 Position: Treasurer / Country: USA

 Mark McGahan is currently President of MJM Holdings, LLC.
 Through December 2015, Mark was President of Cummins Power South, an Atlanta-based distributor sales and service organization affiliated with Cummins, Inc. Mark has experience in merging organizations and has successfully overseen transitions of Cummins Power South from a privately held corporation to a JV reporting to a Board of Directors to full acquisition by Cummins Inc., delivering growth, top financial results and leadership measures in each transition.
 Cummins Power South was awarded the Cummins’ Chairman’s Award for Six Sigma three times and consistently ranked in top 3 distributors in a multi-measure Cummins performance assessment.
-Mark resides in Buckhead with his wife Catherine and 3 children.
+Mark lives in Atlanta and is the proud father of three children.
 Mark’s interests include boating, fishing, golf and yoga.

 Position: Trustee / Country: USA